 You can set up a PITR using the restore command of pgBackRest, the backup management tool that powers the disaster recovery capabilities of PGO.
-You will need to set a few options on spec.dataSource.postgresCluster.options to perform a PITR.
+You will need to set a few options on spec.backups.pgbackrest.restore.options to perform a PITR.
 These options include: